The Guardian Weekly: Since 2007

 The appointment of Australian Natalie Bennett as Ensor's successor coincided with the Guardian’s move to a digital-first publishing strategy.
 Breaking news stories were now launched on the Guardian's fast-growing website, rather than held back to meet print deadlines.
 In 2007 a digital edition of the Guardian Weekly was created, an editor's blog was added and a presence on social media sites Facebook and Twitter came soon after.
-The Guardian Weekly can be found online at theguardian.com/weekly, where subscription information is also available.
 During her editorship, Bennett emphasised the need for the Weekly’s agenda to be truly global and increased its coverage of environmental issues and the developing world.
 Her passion for environmental politics led to her departure from the paper in 2012.
 She would go on to become the leader of the Green Party of England and Wales until 2016.

 The Guardian Weekly’s evolution continued under Abby Deveney, a newspaper, newswire and web editor with more than three decades of international experience living and working in North America, Asia and Europe.
 Under Canadian Deveney, the Weekly embraced long-form journalism, with a greater emphasis on insightful writing, deep analysis and lively features that showcase a well-rounded world view.
 Reportage of global themes and trends now features on the front page, while the back page is a stage for the Guardian’s influential opinion writers.
 Her global experience ensures that the Weekly never comes from one geographical perspective.
 This aim has been aided by the launch in 2011 of a Guardian US website, edited from New York City, followed two years later by a Sydney-based Guardian Australia site, which greatly increased the Weekly’s coverage opportunities in these key territories.

 Deveney left the editorship in 2017 and was eventually replaced by Will Dean in April 2018.
+Graham Snowdon took over as editor in November 2023.

 The Guardian Weekly was re-designed in October 2018 as a glossy magazine.
 It was announced that the circulation of the magazine would increase, and three different editions would be published: International, North American, and Australian.
+A European edition was added in 2024.